hzwei92/mindscape/README.md

 They define the tree structure of nesting of subgraphs.

 They also define the tree layout of posts within a subgraph.

+# Roadmap

+1. Mobile app.
+So you can receive notifications and make calls on you mobile device.
+2. Arweave.
+So that each arrow/subgraph is saved into the permaweb.